imoralescs/imoralescs.github.io/reactjs.md

 ReactDOM.render(<App/>, mountElement);
 ```

 * **`componentDidMount()`:** Is the second invoked in this phase, just once and immediately after React inserts the component into the DOM.
 Now the updated DOM is available for access, which means that this method is the best place for initializing other Javascript libraries that need access to the DOM and for data fetching operations.
+ComponentDidMount is also where you can do all the fun things you couldn’t do when there was no component to play with.
+Here are some examples: draw on a `<canvas>` element that you just rendered, initialize a masonry grid layout from a collection of elements or add event listeners.

+**Most common use case:** Starting AJAX calls to load in data for your component.
+**Can call setState:** Yes.

 ```javascript
 class App extends React.Component {